abhishekkgp/Movie-Review-Service/README.md

 # Movie-Review-Service
-To implement a service related to movie reviews
+## To implement a service related to movie reviews.

 The movie review service collects reviews for movies from its users.
 Later these movie reviews are used to derive insights which helps in enriching the lives of its customers with entertainment.